torcolvin/couchbase-lite-wiki/Build-and-Deploy.md

 ## Testing

 There are two test suites in the repo:  C4Tests and CppTests.
 The former tests the C API / dynamic library interface and the latter tests the internals by linking statically.
+To fully test LiteCore, run them both.

 You can build them by completing the CMake setup and then running `make C4Tests` and/or `make CppTests`.
 The executables will be located in LiteCore/tests/CppTests and C/tests/C4Tests.
 You can run either directly.
-The recommended way is to run `C4Tests -r list` and `CppTests -r list` with the current working directory set to the location of the test executable.
+The recommended way is to run `C4Tests -r list` and `CppTests -r list` with the current working directory set to the root of the repository.

+The tests will log a lot of output by default; to turn that off, set the environment variable `LiteCoreTestsQuiet`.

 To move these tests to another system, the following directory structure should be used: